Freetz/freetz/docs/FIRMWARES.md

 ### Not supported devices

   * Repeater 310, 600 & 1160: No LAN ports, so a recovery is not possible.
+  * FritzBox 6591: Latest Labor firmware is using a different kernel version<br>
+    with not available source code as nobody [asked AVM for latest sources](SUPPORT.md).

 ### Fritz!Box (2xxx)